 - These mats are used in laundry rooms and serve as padding between the washer/dryer and the floor.

 - Other mats such as yoga mats, sports mats, fitness equipment mats, boat deck mats, industrial floor mats, comfort mats, etc. are available depending on the usage and manufacturer.

 Other features are Anti-slip/skid, damp proof, interlocking mats, washable, etc.

 PVC and plasticizers in rubber flooring do not meet sustainability criteria.
 PVC-free and halogen-free rubber flooring will not emit dioxins or furans in the event of a fire.

 Natural rubber products contain latex, which is not completely hypoallergenic.

-Select products that do not contain formaldehyde and plasticizers, adhesives that emit low VOC’s to improve indoor air quality.
+Select products that do not contain formaldehyde and plasticizers, and adhesives that emit low VOCs to improve indoor air quality.

-Rubber flooring reduces the need for frequent replacing as they are durable and long-lasting.
+Rubber flooring reduces the need for frequent replacement as they are durable and long-lasting.

 Rubber waste can be recycled.